kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ##New package options API

 Instead of having one call per option, we decided to go with the pair `rmr.options.set` and `rmr.options.get` to set and get any option, in preparation for future features.
+See the R help for details.